gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

    - `Phase 2`:
 If a participant times out waiting for a coordinator, elect a new coordinator.

-Let’s get back to our swap contract.
+Back to the swap contract.

 **Preparation phase**:
 The following cases are possible: